jasenmh/kubepi/README.md

 ## Raspberry Pi image
 I started with the current, stock Stretch-lite.
 On boot, I changed the `pi` password and ran `rasp-config` to set region info.
-I then installed Puppet and Git, and then I cloned this repo.
+I then installed Puppet and Git.

-Once I started each node, I configured and installed the rest via the `make_node.sh` script.
+Once I restarted the node, I configured and installed the rest via the `make_node.sh` script.

 ## scripts